jianminchen/Leetcode_Julia/Leetcode discussion/2022practice.md

 723, 2092, 62, 540, 1985   <br>
 work hard | Hard work beats talent <br>
 Do not think too much.
 Just work on more algorithms.
 Solve as many algorithms as I can.
 Once I solve another 20 algorithms, stop and review what I have learned, and then continue to solve another 20 algorithms. <br>
+[Here](http://juliachencoding.blogspot.com/2022/03/plan-to-work-on-leetcode-algorithms.html) is my blog written on March 5, 2022.
+Good planning is important for success for any project. <br>

 March 8, 2022<br>
 <br>282.
 Expression Add Operators (Hard level)<br>